 Magnesium, titanium, and aluminium are examples of combustible metals.
 These fires are very rare in domestic settings as metals require extreme temperatures to ignite.

-Therefore, these fires only usually occur in industrial settings.
-For this type of fire, you can only use special-purpose fire extinguishers that are specifically for combustible metals.
+These fires only usually occur in an industrial setting.
+Therefore, you should only use special-purpose fire extinguishers specifically designed for combustible metals.

 Class E- Electrical Equipment

-One of the most common types of fire is a class E fire, and these are caused by electrical equipment.
+Class E fire are one of the most common of all fires.
+Ignited by misusing electrically energized equipment.
 Conversely, this can include items such as home electronics, kitchen appliances, fans, and heaters.
-Fires are caused when the electrical equipment is faulty, they become overheated, or they have frayed wiring.
+Fires may occur if electrical equipment is faulty, they become overheated, or they have frayed wiring.

 You must not use a water fire extinguisher on an electrical fire as this can make the situation worse.
-In fact any water based extinguisher like foam or wet chemical is dangerous when us on these fires.
+Water based extinguisher like foam or wet chemical is dangerous when us on these fires.
 Instead, you should use a CO2 fire extinguisher or a powder ABE fire extinguisher.

 Class F- Cooking Oils and Fats

-Class F fires are caused by cooking oils and fats that become too hot and then ignite.
+Class F fires are cooking oils and fats, which ignite when they become to hot.
 The two most common causes are fat building up on a surface.
-Where by, being ignited by a spark or leaving a pan of hot oil unattended.
+Sometimes ignited by sparks, or when unattended.
 You should never use water or a water fire extinguisher on this type of fire as it may cause an explosion and spread the fire quickly.
 Finally, the only fire extinguisher categorized as a class F fire extinguisher is a wet chemical fire extinguisher.
 An alternative for this type of fire is a fire blanket.

 Overall, there is no single fire extinguisher that you can use for every type of fire.
 Therefore, it is important that you get a combination of fire extinguishers that best meet your needs.
 In fact, so that you have all the fire extinguishers you need.
 In turn, capable of tackling the fires that are most likely in your home or place of work.